-The unit topics in the Year 1 textbook, Superminds1 (Introduction Unit - Unit 4) and the non-textbook-based lesson outlines, all support these themes.
-Details of the themes and lessons can be found within the Scheme of Work document.
+The unit topics in the Year 2 textbook, Superminds 1 (Units 5 - 9) and the non-textbook lessons, which teachers will create themselves, will all be based on the above three themes.
+Details of themes and lessons can be found within the Scheme of Work document.